SE761Team4/jabref/jabMap/mind-map/README.md

 JabRef is an open-source reference management tool that allows users to collect and organize sources for literature.

-JabMap is a MindMap extension for the Jabref tool, that can be be used to visually organize data stored in JabRef.
+JabMap is a MindMap extension for the Jabref tool that can be be used to visually organize data stored in JabRef.
 This MindMap extension is especially useful for linking connected articles and categorizing sources.

 ## JabMap Features